 Requirements: To receive the certificate, students must complete five graduate-level courses, all taken at Villanova, including STAT 7404, Statistical Methods and STAT 8406 Regression Methods, and maintain a minimum 3.0 GPA.

-With the approval of the Director of Applied Statistics, one graduate-level course in statistics offered by a department outside the Department of Mathematics and Statistics may be counted toward the five courses needed for the Certificate.
+With the approval of the Director of Applied Statistics and Data Science, one graduate-level course in statistics offered by a department outside the Department of Mathematics and Statistics may be counted toward the five courses needed for the Certificate.

 Applicants must submit two letters of recommendation, along with the application, fee and official transcripts from institutions of higher education previously attended.
 No GRE scores are required.

-Prerequisites: Because certificate students enroll in the same graduate courses taken by students pursuing the master's degree in Applied Statistics, they must also have completed all the undergraduate mathematics courses that are required for the master's program.
+Prerequisites: Because certificate students enroll in the same graduate courses taken by students pursuing the master's degree in Applied Statistics and Data Science, they must also have completed all the undergraduate mathematics courses that are required for the master's program.
 These include: Calculus through Multivariable Calculus (typically Calculus III) and Linear Algebra.

 Discount: All secondary school teachers are eligible for a significant tuition discount (20-40%).

 This program is intended for individuals who are presently teaching at the secondary school level.
 This 15-credit program will consist of five graduate courses that cover the following areas: geometry, history of mathematics, statistics, using technology in the classroom and a special topics course.
 There will be at least one course in the certificate program offered during each of the fall and spring semesters and usually two in the summer.